 Aldol addition and condensation reactions can be carried out using aldehydes or ketones.
 The reaction isn’t limited to a SINGLE starting molecule.

-This video shows you how to come up with up to 4 unique products when carrying out this reaction using a mix of 2 different starting aldehyes, ketones, or both.
+This video shows you how to come up with up to 4 unique products when carrying out this reaction using a mix of 2 different starting aldehydes, ketones, or both.
 You’ll also learn how to apply the 1-2-3 shortcut for coming up with products FAST!

 Aldol addition/condensation reactions require a mix of 2 aldehydes or ketones, but they don’t have to be SEPARATE molecules.
 This video shows you the reaction, mechanism, AND shortcut for coming up with a product when the 2 reactive groups exist on the very same molecule for an internal or intramolecular condensation reaction.